Between Planets

 Don said goodbye and left.

 Pay it forward — that's a vital component of the Heinlein philosophy.
 We cannot possibly repay all those we owe for who we are and what we have — our culture, our free institutions, the essential childraising — and Heinlein surely places freedom ahead of banknotes.
-We cannot adequately pay back the dead heroes and philosophers and frontiersmen, even our immediate ancestors; but we can pay forward to those in need of a banknote to steady their judgment, sustain a free society in which to flourish.
+We cannot adequately pay back the dead heroes and philosophers and frontiersmen, even our immediate ancestors; but we can pay forward to those in need of a banknote, a confirmation, a true idea to steady their judgment, sustain a free society in which to flourish.

 1. New Mexico